Michaelangel007/apple2_hgr_font_tutorial/README.md

 There are other emulators written in Javascript but they are poor due to 2 reasons:

-* Don't support paste -- you'll be forced to manually enter in the hex code. :-/
+* Don't support paste -- you'll be forced to manually enter in the hex code. :-/  Yeah, right!
 * Don't emulate the half-pixel shift of real hardware at all.